wenwenli1124/cdvae/data/mp60-CALYPSO/230617/mp60-B-SiO2+calyhalf2/README.md

 MP60-CALYPSO contains 670979 locally stable structures with pressure labeled from Materials Project and CALYPSO community.
 Please refer to XXX for more details.

-The data will soon be available at calypso.cn
+The data will soon be available at [CALYPSO website](http://calypso.cn).

 ~~Download the train-val-test splited files from~~